 Hentrenson: The BMAH is only responsible for a very low amount of items, and it is only off pieces like bracer-boots-belt etc. that shows up as 509 ilvl, so I don't think anyone can blame BMAH for anything.
-The way the valor point vendors work is a bit retarded.
-You have to do a million dailies at the same time as a million other people so you can get your valor points AND get acces to 1 valor point vendor, and then you have to do another 5 million dailies in order to get access to the next valor vendor.
+The way the valor point vendors work is bad.
+You have to do a million dailies at the same time as a million other people so you can get your valor points AND get access to 1 valor point vendor, and then you have to do another 5 million dailies in order to get access to the next valor vendor.
 They could at least have given access to rep grind through killing mobs to make it faster or something.

 Leeds: Totally bad.
 I hate the Black Market!
 Since it's more or less pure luck to get those the influence on progress is too big.
-But I dont think that it had a big influence on the World Top 10 in Mogu'shan at least, because there was no real dps check encounter.
+But I don't think that it had a big influence on the World Top 10 in Mogu'shan at least, because there was no real dps check encounter.

 Treckie: It does have a pretty big impact on the actual race in a content like this when everyone is undergeared with 5man gear and the raid rewards are so much better.
 But there's also a lot of ways to get gear, so I guess it's going to even out a bit, but If you are lucky, as a guild, it can make a big difference.
 For future tiers it's impact will be very limited, even if its there.

-Valiane: BMAH is just f**king stupid and RNG.
+Valiane: BMAH is just stupid and RNG.
 The gain from double resets was really minor as well as the extra valor points.
 The impact of those 2 things are less than the RNG of Gold Coins and loot from world bosses so I wouldn't say it had an impact at all.